jamesxdigital/jamesxdigital.com/emojilibrary/index.md

 ![Emoji Library Sets]({{ site.baseurl }}/images/2022/09/emoji_branding_import-min.jpg#right)

-In 1-Click, an emoji will be added to your project as .png to your After Effects or Premier Pro project.
+In 1-Click, an emoji will be added to your project as .png to your After Effects or Premiere Pro project.

 Quick and simple.